 College of Education

-The College of Education, the oldest college in the University, has been nationally accredited since 1964.
-The College of Education (COE) seeks to produce graduates who are competent and compassionate professionals.
-In preparing students for work in P-12 and higher education settings, the faculty and staff in the College of Education strive to produce graduates who value academic excellence, diversity, equity, and fairness.
+The College of Education is the oldest college in the University and has been nationally accredited since 1964.
+We seek to produce graduates who are competent and compassionate professionals.
+In preparing graduates for work in P-12 and higher education settings, our faculty and staff strive to produce candidates and graduates who value academic excellence, diversity, equity and fairness.

-The College of Education (COE) has three departments, namely: Curriculum and Instruction; Kinesiology, Sport, and Leisure Studies; and Educational Leadership.
-All three have graduate and undergraduate degree programs and are intensely engaged in innovative projects designed to expand the knowledge base in the field of education.
-Additionally, the COE has three laboratory schools through which its mission of ensuring experiences that reflect best practices in research, service, and teaching is realized.
-The names of the schools are: Alma J. Brown Elementary School; Grambling Middle Magnet School; and Grambling High School.
+The College of Education has three departments, namely: Curriculum and Instruction; Kinesiology, Sport and Leisure Studies; and Educational Leadership.
+All departments have undergraduate and graduate degree programs, and are intensely engaged in innovative projects designed to expand the knowledge base in the field of education.
+Additionally, the College of Arts and Sciences offers undergraduate discipline-based teacher education concentrations and programs in collaboration with the COE.
+Thus, both colleges constitute the Educator Preparation Unit for Grambling State University.

 Magazine/Newsletter & Resources

-College of Educational, Professional and Graduate Studies
+College of Educational and Graduate Studies

 GSU Box 4219